-& Company was founded to provide our musically talented 4-H'ers the opportunity to share with others the life and vitality of 4-H.
+In 1981.
+Clovers & Company was founded to provide our musically talented 4-H'ers the opportunity to share with others the life compiled and Written by Mandy B. Marable, State 4-H Extension Faculty contributing Writers Jenny W. Jordan, State 4-H Extension Faculty

 In 2013, Georgia 4-H Environmental Education celebrated the millionth participant.
-This year, we celebrate 40 years of 4-H Environmental Education.
+In 2019, Georgia 4-H celebrated 40 years of Environmental Education.